Teacher Cover Letters That Get Noticed

 One of the biggest benefits of a cover letter is that it's personal to you.
 It's a chance for the selection committee to get a glimpse of the authentic you – your personality and passion.
 Don't underestimate the influence of a tailored and unique cover letter.

 Most people know when they are reading a second-hand template.
 The clone will be obvious to the person reading it and you'll come across as lazy and unimaginative.
 Injecting some personality into your letter of introduction doesn't mean filling it with irrelevant anecdotes, but it does mean putting some thought and creativity into what you write.
 Try to make a connection with the reader and let your personality shine through what you say.

 For ideas on how to personalize your cover letter, review our teacher resume and application letter examples.

 To walk through teacher cover letter writing steps, follow our blog posts on teacher application writing tips.

 Our guidance on how to write your academic CV curriculum vitae has helped thousands of teachers find jobs.

-Learn more about Candace Alstad-Davies by reviewing this about me page.
+Learn more about Candace Alstad-Davies by reviewing the about us page.
 From that page, you can review testimonials and frequently asked questions.